jkhan24558/TP4K8s-workshop/lab-platform-engineer/01-full-lab.md

 ![Create Domain](./img/networking-domain.png)

+In a day in the life of a Platform Engineer we will start by creating a Cluster Group, to structure the underlying Kubernetes infrastructure and define the Capabilities we want to install and expose to the Application teams.

 ## Prepare a Cluster Group with required capabilities

 #### Create Cluster Group
 [Official documentation](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform/tanzu-platform/saas/tnz-platform/spaces-how-to-operate-clusters-create-run-cluster-group.html)

-Access the Hub GUI: `Infrastructure > Kubedrnetes Clusters > Create Cluster Group`.
+Access the Hub GUI: `Infrastructure > Kubedrnetes Clusters > Add Cluster Group`.
 Choose a name that's unique for you (e.g: name-cg)

 Make sure to enable Tanzu Application Engine.